biomeddev/simple-eye-phantom/README.md

 ## References
-* **[1]** I. Coghill, R. A. Black, I. A. T. Livingstone, and M. E. Giardini, ‘Low-Cost Open Source 3D Printable Eye Phantom for Topographical Retinal Imaging Research’, presented at the 42nd Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), EMB Virtual Academy, 20-24 July 2020.
+* **[1]** I. Coghill, R. A. Black, I. A. T. Livingstone, and M. E. Giardini, ‘Low-Cost Eye Phantom for Stereophotogrammetry-Based Optic Nerve Head Topographical 3D Imaging’, presented at the 42nd Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), EMB Virtual Academy, 20-24 July 2020.
 Preprint available at https://strathprints.strath.ac.uk/72203/